web-platform-tests/wpt/docs/writing-tests/aamtest.md

     # The `session` and `inline` fixtures are provided from the `wdspec` test infrastructure.
     session.url = inline(TEST_HTML)

-    # The `atspi` fixture wraps the AT-SPI python bindings and provides some helper functions,
+    # The `atspi` fixture wraps the AT-SPI Python bindings and provides some helper functions,
     # such as `find_node`, which finds a node by DOM ID.
     node = atspi.find_node("test", session.url)
     assert atspi.Accessible.get_role(node) == atspi.Role.FOOBAR